tram-rb/tram-validators/README.md

-# Evil::Validators
+# Tram::Validators

-Collection of ActiveModel validators for rails projects.
+Collection of ActiveModel validators for rails projects with focus on composition of standalone policy objects.
-The validators are designed to support policy objects, forms, and other types of standalone validators reusing each other.

 <a href="https://evilmartians.com/">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>